haskellguide/haskellguide.com/content/guides/hiring.md

 ----------------------|------------------------
- High-Performance | Design a generic, lawful library with broad appeal Kind Polymorphism | Prove properties manually using equational reasoning Generic Programming | Design & implement a new functional programming language Type-Level Programming | Create novel abstractions with laws Dependent-Types, Singleton Types | Write distributed systems with certain guarantees Category Theory | Use proof systems to formally prove properties of code Graph Reduction | Create libraries that do not permit invalid states Higher-Order Abstract Syntax | Use dependent-typing to prove more properties at compile-time Compiler Design for Functional Languages | Understand deep relationships between different concepts Profunctor Optics | Profile, debug & optimise purely functional code with minimal sacrifices
+ High-Performance | Design a generic, lawful library with broad appeal Kind Polymorphism | Prove properties manually using equational reasoning Generic Programming | Design and implement a new functional programming language Type-Level Programming | Create novel abstractions with laws Dependent-Types, Singleton Types | Write distributed systems with certain guarantees Category Theory | Use proof systems to formally prove properties of code Graph Reduction | Create libraries that do not permit invalid states Higher-Order Abstract Syntax | Use dependent-typing to prove more properties at compile-time Compiler Design for Functional Languages | Understand deep relationships between different concepts Profunctor Optics | Profile, debug and optimise purely functional code with minimal sacrifices